DannyBen/bashly/README.md

 Bashly is responsible for:

 - Generating a **single, standalone bash script**.
+- Generating a **human readable, shellcheck-compliant and shfmt-compliant script**.
 - Generating **usage texts** and help screens, showing your tool's arguments, flags and commands (works for sub-commands also).
 - Parsing the user's command line and extracting:
   - Optional or required **positional arguments**.